 - 1. Select Allow or Deny mode to enable this function.
 The default setting is Off. - 2.
-Type the IP address in the Address field- - 3.
+Check Enable to enter IP Address in the Address field.
+Up to ten addresses can be enabled for entry. - 3.
 Click the Save button to save the settings, or click the Reset button to clear all of the information you entered without saving it.